 The test can also help diagnose:

-- high blood pressure that is hard to control or occurs at a young age
+- high blood pressure that’s hard to control or occurs at a young age

 - orthostatic hypotension (low blood pressure caused by standing up)